-Hasmilton’s second year did not start off well in 1994.
-Coach Moeller had suspended him for violating team rules.
-Remy did earn the starting kicker job while he was oliving in Gary Moeller’s “dog house.”
+Hamilton’s second year did not start off well in 1994 because Coach Moeller suspended him for violating team rules.
+Remy did not earn the starting kicker job while he was living in Gary Moeller’s “dog house.”
 However, Hamilton got a second chance and started the second game of the season at Notre Dame.
 Remy took advantage of his opportunity that day.
 He tied a Michigan record by kicking four field goals and added two extra points.
 His last field goal (42-yards) won the game with two seconds remaining.
 Hamilton earned Big Ten Special Team Player of the Week for his efforts.
 He was out of Coach Moeller’s “dog house” and it had to feel good!

 Remy Hamilton went on to kick 21 more field goals in 1994.
 He totaled 25 for the 1994 season which set a Michigan record.
 His outstanding kicking percentage of eighty-three percent (25 out of 30) helped him earn All-American honors in 1994.
 He is still the first, and only, Michigan placekicker to earn All-American honors.